ashn-dot-dev/site/src/blog/wip-sauce-of-sunder-setup-and-installation.md

 ## Diving Into Dependencies

 Sunder is relatively lightweight in the dependencies required for installation and nominal operation.
-The Sunder compiler is written in relatively clean C99, and generates GNU-flavored C11 as a "portable assembly" which is then handed off to a C compiler for backend compilation and linking.
+The Sunder compiler is written in clean C99, and generates GNU-flavored C11 as a "portable assembly" which is then handed off to a C compiler for backend compilation and linking.
 In addition to a GNU C compiler, you will need a standard set of POSIX development utilities to build the Sunder compiler and run the non-Sunder-compiler tools within the Sunder toolchain.
 And of course, you will need Git in order to actually clone the